 How we use your information

-If you are a beneficiary under the plan, we collect information about you when you make a claim under the investment plan.
+If you are a beneficiary under the insurance plan, we collect information about you when you make a claim under the insurance plan.

 If you are a witness to an event giving rise to a claim, we collect your information to help us handle the claim.

-We only collect information that is relevant and necessary for us to provide the plan and to handle claims made under the investment plan.
+We only collect information that is relevant and necessary for us to provide the insurance product and to handle claims made under the insurance plan.

 If you contact us by telephone, we may record calls for training and monitoring purposes to help improve our service and to detect and prevent fraud.